I’m an editor, writer, and content strategist.

 Video Production

-I worked with Oregonian Media Group’s in house videographer and freelance creatives to produce sponsor content videos for B2B, B2C, and nonprofit clients.
+I worked with Oregonian Media Group’s in-house videographer and freelance creatives to produce sponsor content videos for B2B, B2C, and nonprofit clients, including adidas, Subaru, and Formula E.

 My team at Oregonian Media Group produced a series of 90-second reels in partnership with Subaru to give viewers fun and easy tips for a more sustainable lifestyle.